docrostov/loatherContest/README.md

 - Ascend into SMOL, the Fall 2023 path (either Normal or Hardcore; both will have boards)
 - Put up a run that is faster by days or turns than Kenny’s autoscend runs
-- Submit your run log for the run you want included in the prize draw via either [ScotchLog](https://github.com/docrostov/ScotchLog) or [KOLMafioso](https://kolmafioso.app/) to KOL user "sweaty bill" (#1515124)
+- Submit your run log for the run you want included in the prize draw via either [ScotchLog](https://github.com/docrostov/ScotchLog) or [KOLMafioso](https://kolmafioso.app/) to KOL user "phillapology" (#3472804) or Discord user sweatybill (an ASS moderator)

 And that’s it!